The Accountant 2

 The Accountant 2 (stylized as The Accountant^{2}) is a 2025 American action thriller film directed by Gavin O'Connor and written by Bill Dubuque.
 It is the sequel to The Accountant (2016).
 Ben Affleck, Jon Bernthal, Cynthia Addai-Robinson and J. K. Simmons reprise their roles from the previous film, with Daniella Pineda joining the cast.

 Filming for The Accountant 2 took place from March to August 2024.
-It premiered at the South by Southwest Festival on March 8, 2025, and was theatrically released on April 25, 2025, in the United States by Amazon MGM Studios through Metro-Goldwyn-Mayer and internationally by the original film's domestic distributor Warner Bros.
+It premiered at the South by Southwest Festival on March 8, 2025, and was theatrically released on April 25, 2025, in the United States by Amazon MGM Studios and internationally by the original film's domestic distributor Warner Bros.
 Pictures.
 The film has grossed over $103 million worldwide on a budget of $80 million and received generally positive reviews from critics, with some considering it an improvement over its predecessor.
 A sequel is also in development.